rwaddilove/notepad/README.md

 *By Roland Waddilove*

 This is a simple notes app written in Python.
 It was a learning exercise - how to write my first GUI app in Python.
 It uses the built in Tkinter module to create the window, buttons and menus.
 It is not meant to be a commercial app, but it works OK.
 It's probably not the best code, but hopefully, it will help others.
+It works on Windows PC and Apple Mac.

 ![Screenshot of Data Analysis](https://github.com/rwaddilove/notepad/blob/main/notepad.webp)